Nonbacktracking spectral clustering of nonuniform hypergraphs: Introduction

-In the context of graphs, \emph{spectral methods} are a well-studied family of clustering algorithms.
+In the context of dyadic graphs, spectral methods are a well-studied family of clustering algorithms.
 A spectral method for clustering a graph $\G$ proceeds by computing a distinguished set of eigenvectors of some matrix $\mM$ associated to $\G$.
-A point-cloud clustering algorithm may then be used to obtain clusters from the embedding space defined by these eigenvectors.
-There are several possibilities for the choice of matrix $\mM$, including the graph adjacency matrix~\cite{nadakuditiGraphSpectraDetectability2012}, various Laplacian matrices~\cite{shi2000normalized,von2007tutorial}, the modularity matrix~\cite{newman2006modularity}, and the nonbacktracking matrix~\cite{krzakalaSpectralRedemptionClustering2013}.
-Unlike greedy methods such as the famous Louvain algorithm~\cite{blondel2008fast}, many spectral methods can be interpreted as approximate global solutions to cluster optimization problems.
-Many spectral algorithms admit statistical guarantees for the recovery of planted clusters in the large-sample limit~\cite{von2008consistency,lei2015consistency}.
-Additionally, certain methods admit asymptotic analysis of the conditions under which they \emph{fail} to detect planted clusters~\cite{nadakuditiGraphSpectraDetectability2012,krzakalaSpectralRedemptionClustering2013}; in some cases, these conditions coincide with detectability thresholds that constrain the performance of any algorithm~\cite{mossel2015reconstruction,mossel2018proof,massoulie2014community}.
-The analysis of spectral methods can thus offer insight on the conditions under which cluster detection is possible.
-In practice, spectral methods are constrained by the performance of sparse eigensolvers~\cite{saad2011numerical} and by general theoretical limitations inherited by any clustering algorithm~\cite{peelGroundTruthMetadata2017}.
+A Euclidean clustering algorithm may then be used to obtain clusters from the embedding space defined by these eigenvectors.
+There are many possibilities for the choice of matrix $\mM$.
+These include the graph adjacency matrix~\cite{nadakuditiGraphSpectraDetectability2012}, various Laplacian matrices~\cite{shi2000normalized,von2007tutorial}, the modularity matrix~\cite{newman2006modularity}, and the nonbacktracking matrix~\cite{krzakalaSpectralRedemptionClustering2013}.
+While greedy methods such as the famous modularity-maximizing Louvain algorithm~\cite{blondel2008fast} are guaranteed only to find locally optimal solutions to cluster optimization problems, many spectral methods can be interpreted as approximations of globally optimal solutions to such problems.

-In this paper, we study spectral methods based on the hypergraph nonbacktracking operator~\cite{stormZetaFunctionHypergraph2006a}.
-Several spectral clustering algorithms exist for \emph{uniform} hypergraphs---hypergraphs in which all edges contain the same number of nodes---including one based on the nonbacktracking operator~\cite{angeliniSpectralDetectionSparse2015,stephanSparseRandomHypergraphs2022}.
-Many interesting hypergraph data sets, however, are nonuniform.
-We focus here on the extension, analysis, and application of nonbacktracking methods to nonuniform hypergraph data.
+In this paper we study extensions of nonbacktracking spectral clustering to the setting of hypergraphs.
+Several spectral methods, including nonbacktracking methods, exist for \emph{uniform} hypergraphs---in which all edges contain the same number of nodes.
+Many interesting hypergraph data sets, however, are nonuniform, containing edges of multiple sizes~\cite{bensonSimplicialClosureHigherorder2018}.
+Our extension focuses on the challenges and opportunities posed by such data.
+In addition to the development of new spectral algorithms, we also contribute conjectures related to the possibility of community detection in generative random hypergraph models.